scandum/blitsort/README.md

 9. Ascending tiles.

 The upper half shows the swap memory of 32 elements, and the bottom half shows the main memory.
 Colors are used to differentiate various operations.
+Parity merges are in orange.
 Rotations are in yellow and violet.

 [![blitsort benchmark](/images/blitsort.gif)](https://www.youtube.com/watch?v=3ibxXQ1KCbI)